ada-lang-io/ada-lang-io/docs/projects-to-work-on.md

 ## Performance and benchmarks

-Ada tends to be shown in a lot of benchmarks, and that should be no surprise, as we are a highly optimizable, compiled programming language that does nor use garbage collection and leverages some of the best compiler infraestructure in the world (GCC and LLVM).
+Ada tends to be shown in a lot of benchmarks, and that should be no surprise, as it is a highly optimizable, compiled programming language that does not use garbage collection and leverages some of the best compiler infrastructure in the world (GCC and LLVM).
 However, we do not tend to rank at the top.
 "Why is that?" one may ask...
 Well...
-Most Ada code used for benchmarking porpuses has not been receiving the same amount of effort and care that other programming languages have.
+Most Ada code used for benchmarking purposes has not been receiving the same amount of effort and care that other programming languages have.
 Let's fix this!

 The following proposals are meant to be undertaken by people familiar with Ada and HPC (High Performance Computing):